THE BIG FOUR

 When to Check Your Ceres

-• Major family transition: birth, illness, death, estrangement
+• Major family transition: birth, illness, death, or estrangement

 • Taking on serious caregiving for another person